MCC- Campus(es): MCC-Penn Valley, Health Science Institute

 - Any course taken for credit by examination (CLEP) will receive a grade of "C."

 - Take the ATI TEAS exam.
 The TEAS exam must be taken prior to the start of any given application period.
 A minimum total adjusted score of 60.0% must be obtained on either a first or second attempt in taking the exam.
 Failure to meet the required scores on the second attempt will make you ineligible to apply to the program.
-Go to ATI website, print a copy of the ATI TEAS, attach it to the application, and submit during application period.
+Go to ATI website, print a copy of ALL ATI TEAS scores, and attach to the online application, and submit during application period.

 - Submit your program application online during application period only.
 The nursing department no longer accepts paper applications.
 Applications must be submitted online.